Investment Banking Visa Sponsorship Jobs in Connecticut

 At Bank of America, you can build a successful career with opportunities to learn, grow, and make an impact.
 Join us!

 This job is responsible for providing comprehensive advice and customized solutions to clients to help them achieve their financial goals.
-Key responsibilities include triaging client leads, making referrals to business partners based on client needs and asset thresholds, meeting with clients to review financial and investment goals, building a financial plan, and recommending brokerage products.
+Key responsibilities include triaging client leads, making referrals to business partners based on client needs and asset thresholds, and meeting with clients to review financial and investment goals and recommend products.
 Job expectations include applying and expanding knowledge by completing required licenses and trainings.
-This position is subject to SAFE Act registration requirements.
-Pursuant to the SAFE Act requirements, all employees engaged in residential loan mortgage originations must register with the federal registry system and remain in good standing.
-Since this position requires SAFE Act registration, employees are required to register and to submit to the required SAFE Act background check and registration process.
+This position may be responsible for the provision of residential mortgage loans, and as such, is subject to SAFE Act registration requirements.
+Pursuant to the SAFE Act requirements, all employees engaged in residential mortgage loan originations must register with the federal registry system and remain in good standing.
+Since this position requires SAFE Act registration, employees are required to register and to submit to the required SAFE Act background check.
 Failure to obtain and/or maintain SAFE Act registration may result in disciplinary action up to and including termination.

 Responsibilities:

-- Works with clients to plan their short and long-term financial goals by building a financial plan with brokerage products, including stocks, bonds, mutual funds, annuities, and banking and money managed solutions
+- Works with clients to plan their short and long-term financial goals by building a financial plan with brokerage products, such as stocks, bonds, mutual funds, annuities, and banking and money managed solutions

 - Recommends banking and investments strategies that align with client financial goals and needs